 Caffeine in coffee can have complex effects on migraines.
 It has the potential to trigger migraines in some individuals, especially when consumed excessively, leading to withdrawal headaches upon sudden cessation.

-On the other hand, caffeine can also help alleviate migraine symptoms by constricting blood vessels and enhancing the effectiveness of pain medications.
+On the other hand, Caffeine can also help alleviate migraine symptoms by constricting blood vessels and enhancing the effectiveness of pain medications.

 How Caffeine in Coffee Can Trigger Migraines